 How are we helping?

-The EU funds humanitarian projects in Türkiye to help vulnerable refugees and their host communities receive the support they need, in close coordination with the Turkish authorities.
+The EU continues to fund humanitarian projects in Türkiye to help vulnerable refugees and their host communities receive the support they need, in close coordination with the Turkish authorities.

-The EU’s humanitarian flagship programme in Türkiye is the Emergency Social Safety Net (ESSN).
-The ESSN is a social assistance scheme that helps the refugee population meet their daily needs through cash assistance.
+The EU’s flagship humanitarian programme in Türkiye, the Emergency Social Safety Net (ESSN), helps the refugee population meet their daily needs through cash assistance.

-The ESSN is the single largest humanitarian programme in the history of the EU and currently assists nearly 1.5 million people.
-Over 370,000 particularly vulnerable refugees receive cash assistance from the development part of the EU Facility for Refugees in Türkiye.
+The ESSN is the single largest humanitarian programme in the history of the EU and currently assists over 1.5 million people.
+In addition, over 380,000 particularly vulnerable refugees receive cash assistance from the development part of the EU Facility for Refugees in Türkiye.

 These programmes are complemented by other humanitarian aid projects addressing protection issues, including legal counselling, psychosocial support, access to civil documentation, and specialised healthcare services.

-Türkiye has also been a participating state to the EU Civil Protection Mechanism since 2005.
-Established in 2001, the Mechanism aims to strengthen the cooperation between the EU Member States and 6 participating states on civil protection to improve prevention, preparedness, and response to disasters.
+Türkiye has also been a participating state of the EU Civil Protection Mechanism since 2005.
+Established in 2001, the Mechanism aims to strengthen the cooperation between the EU Member States and participating states on civil protection to improve prevention, preparedness, and disaster response.

 Facts & figures